Millar Watt with an illustration for Sphere,

 This aspect of his work is featured here.

-Millar and Amy made their first move to their own home, a modernist, grand-design of a house whose main feature was a first floor studio with vast windows overlooking the same views of Dedham Vale that Constable had painted.
-Studio space was a feature in a succession of homes that supported and encouraged the art of his family : wife Amy Watt, daughter Mary and always a large walled garden to corral their younger son George.
-Even his granddaughter Louise was fascinated by Millar’s illustrative work that kept him busy well into retirement.
+Millar and Amy made their first move to their own home, a modernist inspired design of a house whose main feature was a first floor studio with vast windows overlooking the same views of Dedham Vale that Constable had painted.
+Studio space was a feature in a succession of homes that supported and encouraged the art of his family : wife Amy Watt, daughter Mary and a large walled garden to corral their younger son George.
+His granddaughter Louise was fascinated by Millar’s illustrative work, that kept him busy well into retirement.

 Millar was less well known as a fine art painter, although whenever he could find time to try, his paintings were hung in the Summer Exhibition and local art shows.